 We will not investigate:

-• people being unpleasant to each other, including starring, exchange of unpleasant facial expressions, ignoring another person and minor name calling
+- people being unpleasant to each other, including staring, exchange of unpleasant facial expressions, ignoring another person and minor name calling

 If you're unsure about whether the situation can be resolved informally, call 01895 556666 and we will advise.
 Don't put yourself at risk.